AMIasakri/TeleOTP-Auth/README.md

 Modify and improve it
 Contribute to development

-But please keep original author credit.
+But please keep the original author credit.

 ⭐ Support

 If you like this project, give it a ⭐ on GitHub.

-📜 License

-This project is released for educational and personal use.